Skip to main content

 Pleasant Hill/King LouieWagoner32

-The largest notice was filed by Saxon Publishers at its Norman facility, reporting 208 affected workers.
+The most significant filing came from Saxon Publishers at its Norman facility, reporting 208 affected workers.
 Pleasant Hill/King Louie followed with 32 workers.

 Trend & Outlook